Black Friday Code: DIGEST35

 The amyloid Alzheimer’s theory assumes that beta-amyloid is the cause of Alzheimer’s disease.
 However, treatments designed to remove amyloid plaques have failed and can even cause serious side effects.
 Instead of being the cause of the disease, research suggests beta-amyloid plaques may be a natural immune response.
 Essentially, the brain is trying to protect itself from multiple insults like toxins and inflammation, but this comes at the expense of brain function.

-Preventing and possibly reversing Alzheimer’s disease takes a personalized approach that targets all of the factors leading the brain to try to protect itself.
+Preventing and possibly reversing Alzheimer’s disease may take a personalized approach that targets all of the factors leading the brain to try to protect itself.
 The underlying theme of many of these factors is chronic neuroinflammation.
 This silent inflammation is something we can target with nutrition and lifestyle changes like exercise, an anti-inflammatory diet, and probiotics.
 These therapies can be very effective, and they place the power of healing back in your hands.

 Healthy Gut, Healthy You is a great do-it-yourself resource that targets your brain indirectly by lowering inflammation and improving your gut health.
 If you work through the Great-In-8 Action Plan in the book but still struggle with negative symptoms or just want to fine-tune your plan, please reach out to the Ruscio Institute for Functional Health.

-The Ruscio Institute has developed a range of high-quality formulations to help our patients and audience.
+The Ruscio Institute has developed a range of high-quality formulations to help our clients and audience.
 If you’re interested in learning more about these products, please click here.
 Note that there are many other options available, and we encourage you to research which products may be right for you.
+The information on DrRuscio.com is for educational purposes only.
+It is not a substitute for professional medical advice, diagnosis, or treatment.

 ➕ References